 - 5. The OEO/AA shall interview the Complainant, the Respondent, and may interview any other person with relevant information.
 The OEO/AA will objectively review all relevant information, including that which is submitted by the parties. - 6.
 The Complainant and the Respondent may each be accompanied at any meetings or interviews with the OEO/AA by one advisor who may be, but does not have to be, an attorney.
 During the investigation, the advisor may only advise the Complainant or Respondent and may not actively participate.
-Prior to the hearing, any advisor is at the Complainant or Respondent's own expense. - 7.
+Any advisor is at the Complainant or Respondent's own expense. - 7.
 The Complainant and the Respondent may each be accompanied at any meetings or interviews by one Support Person.
 The Support Person's role is to provide support to the Complainant or Respondent and cannot speak on behalf of the party. - 8.
 At the conclusion of the investigation, the OEO/AA shall issue the draft of its investigative report ("OEO Draft") simultaneously to the parties and their advisors, if any, in an electronic or hard copy format.
-The OEO Draft shall include: - a. a summary of the relevant evidence; - b. an analysis of whether the evidence, evaluated under - a Preponderance of the Evidence standard, supports a recommendation that Sexual Misconduct occurred; - c. any mitigating or aggravating factors; and - d. any evidence obtained as part of the investigation that - is directly related to the allegations raised in the Formal Complaint. - 9.
+The OEO Draft shall include: - a. a summary of the relevant evidence; - b. an analysis of whether the evidence, evaluated under - a Preponderance of the Evidence standard, supports a finding that discrimination occurred; and - c. any mitigating or aggravating factors. - 9.
 To protect the privacy of witnesses and all parties involved, and pursuant to Family Educational Rights and Privacy Act (FERPA) and other state and federal privacy laws, names and other personally identifiable information may be redacted from the copies of the OEO Draft Report and the OEO Report that are provided to the Complainant and Respondent. - 10.
 Both parties shall have ten (10) calendar days after receipt of the OEO Draft Report to submit written comments and any additional documents and/or evidence to the OEO/AA.
 If information from either party raises new issues or allegations, the OEO/AA may conduct additional investigation.

-- 11. At the conclusion of the OEO/AA's investigation, the OEO/AA shall issue a final investigative report ("OEO Report") simultaneously to the parties and their advisors, if any, and the appropriate administrator with responsibility over the Respondent in an electronic or hard copy format.
-The OEO Report shall include: - a. a summary of the relevant evidence; - b. an analysis of whether the evidence, evaluated under - a Preponderance of the Evidence standard, supports a recommendation that Sexual Misconduct occurred; - c. any mitigating or aggravating factors; and - d. any evidence obtained as part of the investigation that - is directly related to the allegations raised in the Formal Complaint. - 12.
-Upon determining a recommended sanction, the appropriate administrator will provide written notice of a recommended sanction to the parties, to the OEO/AA, and the Hearing Coordinator, and to the cognizant Vice President with responsibility over the Respondent and any others with a legitimate business need, contemporaneous with the OEO/AA issuing the OEO Report. - 13.
-At the conclusion of the investigation, the OEO/AA shall convene a Hearing Committee ("Committee").
-This Committee shall serve as the decision-maker with regard to the allegations of Sexual Misconduct, any associated disciplinary sanction or other corrective measures, and any remedies for the Complainant.
-The Committee shall make an independent judgment in objectively evaluating relevant evidence to reach a determination regarding responsibility, independent from the recommendation from the investigator or the appropriate administrator.
+- 11. At the conclusion of the OEO/AA's investigation, the OEO/AA shall issue a final investigative report ("OEO Report") simultaneously to the parties and their advisors, if any, in an electronic or hard copy format.
+The OEO Report shall include: - a. a summary of the relevant evidence; - b. an analysis of whether the evidence, evaluated under - a Preponderance of the Evidence standard, supports a finding that discrimination occurred; and - c. any mitigating or aggravating factors.